indeep-xyz/docker-ip-register/README.md

 docker-ip-register
 ====

 this script assist to setup network of Docker containers.

-concretely, the relation with IP address and name in the running Docker containers that register in the Unbound configuration file.
+register 'local-data' records in the Unbound configuration file. registration records are from the running Docker containers.

 this script is dependent with some environment. so read the script before run and if require then rewrite parameters. this script is very simple and easy.